 Morrison recorded his vocals in the studio bathroom to get a fuller sound.
 He spent a lot of time in there anyway because of all the beer he drank during the sessions.

 The Doors performed this live only once, in Dallas at the State Fair Music Hall on December 11, 1970.
-The only live recording of this is on the bootleg If It Ain't One Thing, It's Another.
-The band wanted to bring more musicians along to simulate the studio sound, but Morrison died before they could launch the tour. (thanks, Tony - Westbury, NY)
+The only live recording of this is on the bootleg If It Ain't One Thing, It's Another

 This was the title track to the last Doors album before Jim Morrison died.
-The remaining members released 2 more albums, Other Voices and Full Circle, which both sold poorly. (thanks, Jim - Hopatcong, NJ)
+The remaining members released two more albums, Other Voices

 The Doors needed extra musicians to record this.
-Jerry Sheff was brought in to play bass, Marc Benno to play guitar.
+Jerry Sheff (famous for his work with Elvis Presley) was brought in to play bass, Marc Benno to play guitar.
 Sheff and Benno were going to tour with the band, but Morrison's death canceled those plans.

 Morrison got the idea for the "City of Night" lyric from John Rechy's 1963 book of the same name.
-It describes a sordid world of sexual perversion, which Morrison translated to Los Angeles.
+The book describes a sordid world of sexual perversion, which Morrison translated to Los Angeles.

 Billy Idol covered this on his 1990 album Charmed Life, his version hitting #52 in the US.
 Idol was in the 1991 Oliver Stone movie The Doors, but had to take a smaller role because of a 1990 motorcycle accident that limited his mobility.